cs1302uga/cs1302-hw01/README.md

 **Each student needs to individually submit their own work.**

-1. Create a plain text file called `SUBMISSION.md` directly inside the `homework1` directory with the following information:

-   1. Your name and UGA ID number;
+1. Create a plain text file called `SUBMISSION.md` directly inside the `homework1` directory with your name and UGA ID number.
-   1. Collaborator names, if any; and

    Here is an example of the contents of `SUBMISSION.md`.

    ```
-   1. Sally Smith (811-000-999)
+   Sally Smith (811-000-999)
-   2. Collaborators: Joe Allen, Stacie Mack
    ```

 1. Change directories to the parent of `homework1` (e.g., `cd ..` from `homework1`).
 We will use the